BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 > 1. Small companies buy tank water heaters over other kinds of water heaters<br/>
 > 2. Small companies buy tank water heaters through retail chain X (e.g. Lowes)<br/>
 > 3. In what they sell through Lowes, Trane may want to beef up on tank water heater product lineups that work well for small plumbing companies<br/>
 > 4. Trane may want to slim down their non-tank offerings through Lowes.
-For example, fewer types of indirect tank heaters. __*Focus on the tanks.*__<br/>
+For example, fewer types of indirect tank heaters. __*Focus on the tank heaters.*__<br/>

 Parenthetical remark: saw this Trane van in Illinois this past winter.
 Had to take a photo!